DaanMichielsen/todo-react-app/README.md

 # todo-react-app
 Repository for storing my progress in a Typescript/React course using TypeORM, Node API and other tools.

+## To use this code you will also want to clone the following repo I made during the course

 https://www.udemy.com/course/typescript-course/

 # Getting Started with Create React App